atanasgalchov/AgileDotNetHtml/coding-guidelines.md

 ```

 * ✔️ DO: Use this class structure consistently in all classes you write.
+* ✔️ DO: Declare using directives in alphabetical order.
+Use the Organize Usings > Remove and Sort command in Visual Studio to easily maintain using directives.
 * ✔️ DO: Write copyright comments or important informational notices about the current source code file.
 * ✔️ DO: Declare fields, readonly fields, static fields, or constants at the beginning of the class definition by group, and ordered by protection level (start with private) then by alphabetical.
 * ✔️ DO: Declare constructors in order of complexity (number of parameters), beginning with the least complex to the most complex.